-Figure 1.
-Dose response in BIO-RAD Syphilis Total Ab assay.
-Log S/CO values are plotted against log dilution ($r^2 = 0.993$).
+Figure 2. anti-Treponema pallidum S/CO values are plotted against standard dilution $(r^2 = 0.99)$.

-Variation in immune-assay reagent batches
+General information on variation in immune-assay reagent batches

 Variation in S/CO ratio on run controls reflects the difference in analytical sensitivity of assay runs and reagent batches.
 Different batches of SeraQ run controls are prepared from the same secondary standards.
-As a consequence the composition of the multimarker run controls is consistent from batch to batch.
+As a consequence the composition of the single-marker run controls is consistent from batch to batch.
 This is confirmed by multi-variance analysis on large data sets showing that immuno-assay reagent batches are the major source of variation in analytical sensitivity.
-Figure 2a and 2b show examples of the S/CO distribution for four different Abbott PRISM HBsAg reagent batches and two SeraQ run control batches.
-Similar results were observed for other serologic assays (see table 3).
+Figure 3a and 3b show examples of the S/CO distribution for four different Abbott PRISM HBsAg reagent batches and two SeraQ run control batches.
+Similar results were observed for other serologic assays.

-Figure 2a.
+Figure 3a.
 Frequency distribution of HBsAg S/CO ratios on one batch of SeraQ run control and four PRISM batches (n=1992)

-Figure 2b.
+Figure 3b.
 Frequency distribution of HBsAg S/CO ratios on two batches of SeraQ run control and one PRISM batch (n=879)